hlandau/ncdocs/domain-names.md

 Item Suppression Rules
 ----------------------
-In some cases, the presence of an item means that certain other item types must not be present.
-If such items are present, they are invalid and must be ignored.
+In some cases, the presence of an item means that certain other item types MUST NOT be present.
+If such items are present, they are invalid and MUST be ignored.
 These are termed suppressed items.

 Item suppression occurs in the following circumstances:

   - One or more "ns" items are present.
-All items at or below that level which map to DNS resource record types are suppressed, except for the following
+All items at or below that level which map to DNS resource record types MUST be suppressed, except for the following items, which MUST NOT be suppressed:
-    items:

     - The "ns" items themselves (but not any "ns" items below that level.)